-- Zone Outputs in addition to the four (4) dedicated circulator outputs, the TFTN is also equipped with three (3) zone outputs (ZONE 1, ZONE 2 & ZONE 3), each activating when the respective zone's room thermostat calls for heat (via inputs T-STAT #1, T-STAT #2 & T-STAT #3).
-The zone outputs deliver the power that is applied to terminal ZONE INPUT (see Figures 10-3 through 10-8).
-Each output is protected with a 5 Amp fuse. - NOTE: when supplying terminal ZONE INPUT with 24VAC from the boiler's 24V Supply (as depicted in Figures 10-3, 10-4 and 10-5), the circuit is further protected by the 2 Amp fuse located on the Low Voltage Connection Board.
+Zone Outputs - the TFTN is also equipped with three (3) zone outputs (ZONE 1, ZONE 2 & ZONE 3), each activating when the respective zone's room thermostat calls for heat (via inputs T-STAT #1, T-STAT #2 & T-STAT #3).
+The zone outputs deliver the power that is applied to terminal ZONE INPUT (see Figures 10-3 through 10-10).
+Each output is protected with a 5 Amp fuse.

+NOTE: when supplying terminal ZONE INPUT with 24VAC from the boiler's 24V Supply (as depicted in Figures 10-3,4,5,10), the circuit is further protected by the 2 Amp fuse located on the Low Voltage Connection Board.

 Air Removal - The boiler and system plumbing layout must be configured to promote the removal of air from the water.
 Air vents and bleeders must be strategically placed throughout the system to aid in purging the air from the system during commissioning of the boiler.
-The system must also employ the use of a strategically located air removal device, such as an air scoop or micro-bubbler, designed to remove the air from the water as it flows through the system.
+The system must also employ the use of a strategically located air removal device, such as an air scoop or hydraulic separator, designed to remove the air from the water as it flows through the system.